 - Buy fair trade — The workers and farmers who manufacture and harvest fair trade products are justly compensated for the goods they produce, everything from coffee to textiles.
 Online vendors and supermarkets such as Whole Foods carry these goods.
 Read the labels and purchase with a purpose!

 Every person deserves the opportunity to learn and grow.
 There are several things you can do to help the schoolchildren and other learners in your local community.

 - Donate books — Reading not only educates; it exercises the imagination.
-Donate old books to your local school, library or an after-school program.
+Donate old books to your local school, library, or an after-school program.

-- Volunteer — Sign up now to volunteer in a summer reading program or other summer program for children, or plan for the fall and find a local tutoring or ESL program that could use your help.
+- Volunteer — Sign up now to volunteer in a summer reading program or another summer program for children, or plan for the fall and find a local tutoring or ESL program that could use your help.

 Support Disaster Relief